VISHEPE/foodmystic/README.md

-Food Distribution Management System: The Food Fairy
-It is a web app called Foodmystic:Food Fairy in your community! this was the  task - create a whimsical system that ensures food reaches those in need.
+Food Distribution Management System For NGO/FOOD DISTRO CENTERS: The Food Fairy It is a web app called Foodmystic that can be used by an organization for internal/external purpose:Food Fairy in your community! this was the  task - create a whimsical system that ensures food reaches those in need.
 Your database will keep track of:

 Food Donors: Who’s sharing their delicious bounty?